itskaransingh/docling-mcp/examples/llama-stack/START_LLS.md

 Depending on the choice of the inference server, the vector database, and other configurations, there are multiple ways to start the Llama Stack backend server.
 This documentation page explains a few alternatives.

-As a simple starting point, we will use the [starter distribution](https://llama-stack.readthedocs.io/en/latest/distributions/self_hosted_distro/starter.html) which allows Llama Stack to easily run locally.
+As a simple starting point, we will use the [starter distribution](https://llama-stack.readthedocs.io/en/latest/distributions/self_hosted_distro/starter.html) (release [v0.2.18](https://github.com/llamastack/llama-stack/releases/tag/v0.2.18)), which allows Llama Stack to easily run locally.

 ## Using LM Studio for inference